london92/inspection/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+## Project Definition

+* There are 2 separate users:
+  * login: `jim.carrey@gmail.com` , password: `123456`
+  * login: `eddie.murphy@gmail.com` , password: `123456`
+* On the main screen you can see inspections list, that are bind to the current user
+* By taping on "Add" button(top right corner) you can create new inspection
+* By taping on existed inspection you can edit or decline inspection.
+You can also send text message to the client.

+## How to setup?
+1. Install [Expo application](https://expo.io/) to your device([Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=ru), [iTunes](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8)).
+2. Clone or download project from[repository](https://github.com/london92/inspection).
+3. Move to the project folder.
+4. run `npm install`.
+5. run `npm start`.
+6. Catch QR code printed in terminal window with Expo app.
+7. Application should launch on your device.

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)